Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Are you or someone you know struggling with addiction?

-You’re not required to know every difference between intoxication and overdose.
-If you think someone is overdosing, ask for help from professionals.
+When you know what to do during a ketamine overdose, you can take the proper steps to mitigate the risk and control the symptoms.
+If you think someone is overdosing on ketamine, ask for help from professionals.
 Call 911 and stay with the person until an ambulance arrives.

 Common Ketamine Overdose Symptoms